skellis46/finger-pointing-moon/case-for-support.md

 The aim of _Finger Pointing Moon_ is to use a range of methods -- name them -- to examine the margins and intersections of intrinsic and extrinsic epistemics in body-based practice.

-I will use body-based practice as a research lens because they represent an edge-case of the epistemic limits and possibilities of practice-research: they have a complex and often fraught relationship with language; the experiential nuances are not seen, but _felt_; they intersect with contested issues of embodiment and tacit awareness; and they have an equally contested relationship to disappearance, ephemerality and documentation.
+I will use body-based practice as a research lens because they represent an edge-case of the epistemic limits and possibilities of practice-research: they

+In this research I propose to use body-based practice-research as a lens through which to critically examine the diverse collection of methods that comprise practice-research.

 _Finger Pointing Moon_ examines what we can come to know or understand differently through body-based practice-research.